Monthly Archives: June 2012

 This soup is basically a colorful fruit salad transformed into an appealing dessert soup or a lovely first course.
 Use the lushest fruits of late summer for best results— choose from among blueberries, raspberries, strawberries, cantaloupe, watermelon, grapes and stone fruits.
 Photos by Rachael Braun.

 With the help of a food processor, this tasty no-cook pinto bean soup is ready to eat in minutes.
 Enlivened with fresh tomatoes, olives, corn, and chiles, this is a filling bowlful for warm weather, served with tortilla chips or warmed flour tortillas.
 Photos by Evan Atlas.

 Savory and tangy, this sesame-ginger dressing is perfect for salads served with Asian-style meals.
 It’s also good on wilted greens and on cold noodle dishes.
 Thanks to Progressive International for providing the salad dressing shaker shown in these photos by Evan Atlas.

 This is the first dressing that enticed my kids to try salad when they were young.
 It’s a good bet for young children, though it’s a pleaser for any age.
 It also makes a good dressing for veggie burgers and other sandwiches.

 Apples and cinnamon folded into vegan pancakes; what can you say but “Yum”?
 This is a lovely leisurely weekend breakfast or brunch, especially in the fall, when apples are abundant.
 Photos by Evan Atlas.

 Everything about this butternut squash and apple soup says “fall harvest,” from its warm golden color to its slightly sweet, fresh flavor.
 Once you’ve got the squash baked, it cooks fairly quickly.

-Here’s a basic, all-purpose olive oil and vinegar dressing for salads, slaws, and marinating.
+Here’s a basic, all-purpose olive oil vinaigrette dressing for salads, slaws, and marinating.
 Increase the proportion of vinegar if your prefer a more pungent taste.